lucawellmeier/blogctl/README.md

  - libraries `markdown2` and `jinja2` (installable via `pip`)

-Make sure you have a working GitHub pages repo (just create a new GitHub repository named `<YOUR USERNAME>.github.io`) and backup and clear it to avoid possible file conflicts.
+Make sure you have a working GitHub pages repo (just create a new GitHub repository named `<YOUR USERNAME>.github.io`) and that it is cleared to avoid possible file conflicts.

 After cloning the `octoblog` repo, you can run the tool through
 ```